 The Deferred Compensation Plan (DCP) allows an employee separating from City employment due to retirement, termination, or resignation to convert accrued vacation leave into their DCP account.
-In addition, retiring employees - if their union has not accepted or voted for HRA VEBA - may convert up to 35% of their accrued sick leave into their DCP.
-Click here to read the 2006 Plan amendment.
+In addition, retiring employees - if their union has not accepted or voted for HRA VEBA - may convert up to 35% or 25% of their accrued sick leave into their DCP.
+Other compensatory pay may also be available to convert.
 Click here for HRA VEBA voting status for unions who are part of the Coalition of City Unions.

-Vacation and sick leave conversions made to the DCP are considered a contribution and are subject to the maximum annual contribution limit.
+Vacation and sick leave and other eligible compensatory pay conversions made to the DCP are considered a contribution and are subject to the maximum annual contribution limit.
 Separating employees can choose to convert all or part of their eligible accrued leave to their DCP account up to the maximum annual contribution limit.